arjunmahishi/flow.nvim/README.md

-# run-scheme
+# run-code

-A simple plugin to run scheme code and print the output in a scratch buffer
+A simple plugin to run code blocks present in markdown files